cbracken/new-install/freebsd_install.md

 DHCP leases are cached in /var/db/dhclient.leases.em0 (replace `em0` with the interface name).

-To force renewal of DHCP lease:
+To force renewal of DHCP lease, run as root:

-    sudo service dhclient restart em0
+    service dhclient restart em0

 To manually unbind/remove an IP address from an interface:

-    sudo ifconfig em0 remove 192.168.1.x
+    ifconfig em0 remove 192.168.1.x

 ### Force NTP time sync

-To force sync the time on the host:
+To force sync the time on the host, run as root:

-    sudo ntpdate -v -b in.pool.ntp.org
+    ntpdate -v -b in.pool.ntp.org

 ### Intel NUC6i3SYK-specific issues